khaled45690/yuv_to_png/README.md

     lensDirection: lensDirection);
 ```

-The PNG data can then be used to display the image in Flutter using `Image.memory()` or as shown in the example .
+The PNG data can then be used to display the image in Flutter using `Image.memory()` or as shown in the example application.

 ## Note